 top of page

 What are the negatives about stevia?
+Why was stevia banned in India?
+Is stevia worse than sugar?

 If you’ve searched for stevia, you may have noticed that it was once banned in certain countries.
-In the 1990s, the U.S. Food and Drug Administration (FDA) restricted stevia because of concerns from early studies suggesting possible health risks.
+In the 1990s, the U.S. Food and Drug Administration (FDA) restricted stevia due to concerns from early studies suggesting possible health risks.
+However, later research demonstrated that purified steviol glycosides are safe.
+Today, stevia leaf extract is approved in more than 130 countries, including the U.S., EU, Japan, and India.
+The ban was primarily about safety testing rather than actual harm caused by the stevia plant.

 • Stevia sweetener: Highly purified extracts (steviol glycosides) found in packets, drops, or tablets.